ValeP314/pp4-future-home/README.md

 - Add photo gallery, perhaps with a carousel, when there will be enough content for it to be implemented.
 - Add Maps to show the location of the houses advertised.
 - Add proper booking system for house viewings.
-- Add reply sistem for Site User's questions.
+- Add reply sistem for Site User's questions, directly through the main page, without having to access the Admin panel.
 - Add profile page for Site Users, so they can check the upcoming viewings and the replies to their questions.